DaisukeBekki/ESSLLI2025/README.md

 ### Wednesday

-This is an introduction to a unified analysis of the use of pronouns, or /dynamics/ of natural language.
+This is an introduction to a unified analysis of the use of pronouns, or _dynamics_ of natural language.
 We will start from introducing an extended logical language "Underspecified dependent type theory (UDTT)" and analyze the dynamics in line with "anaphora resolution as proof construction paradigm."

 - UDTT and the underspecified types